-Meanwhile, here I am, established at Blackwater Park; "the ancient and interesting seat" (as the county history obligingly informs me) "of Sir Percival Glyde, Bart."-and the future abiding-place (as I may now venture to add, on my own account) of plain Marian Halcombe, spinster, now settled in a snug little sittingroom, with a cup of tea by her side, and all her earthly possessions ranged round her in three boxes and a bag.
+Meanwhile, here I am, established at Black-water Park; "the ancient and interesting seat" (as the county history obligingly informs me) "of Sir Percival Glyde, Bart."-and the future abiding-place (as I may now venture to add, on my own account) of plain Marian Halcombe, spinster, now settled in a snug little sitting-room, with a cup of tea by her side, and all her earthly possessions ranged round her in three boxes and a bag.

-I left Limmeridge yesterday; having received Laura's delightful letter from Paris, the day before.
-I had been previously uncertain whether I was to meet them in London, or in Hampshire; but this last letter informed me, that Sir Percival proposed to land at Southampton, and to travel straight on to his country-house.
+I left Limmeridge yesterday ; having received Laura's delightful letter from Paris, the day before.
+I had been previously uncertain whether I was to meet them in London, or in Hampshire; but this last letter informed me, that Sir Perci-val proposed to land at Southampton, and to travel straight on to his country-house.
 He has spent so much money abroad, that he has none left to defray the expenses of living in London, for the remainder of the season; and he is economically resolved to pass the summer and autumn quietly at Blackwater.
-Laura has had more than enough of excitement and change of scene; and is pleased at the prospect of country tranquillity retirement which her husband's prudence provides for her.
-As for me, I am ready to be happy anywhere in her society.
-We are all, therefore, well contented in our various ways, to begin with.
+Laura has had more than enough of excitement and change of scene; and is pleased at the prospect of country tranquillity and retirement which her husband's prudence provides for her.
+As for me, I am my attention on books.
+Let me try if I can ready to be happy anywhere in her society.
+We write myself into sleepiness and fatigue.
+My are all, therefore, well contented in our various ways, to begin with.